xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

 Enable the HTTPS service for REST API
 =====================================

-To improve the security between the REST API client and server, enabling the HTTPS service on the xCAT management is recommended.
+To improve the security between the REST API client and server, enabling the HTTPS service on the xCAT MN is recommended.
 And the REST API client should use the 'https' to access web server instead of the 'http'.

 * **[RHEL6 (x86_64/ppc64) and RHEL5 (x86_64)]** ::